 Reporting period is 90 days for first year demonstrating meaningful use.
-For subsequent years, reporting period is one full calendar year.
+For subsequent years, reporting period is one full calendar year, except for in program year 2014, which requires a 90 day reporting period for all providers attesting meaningful use. .
 There is no EHR reporting period for adopting, implementing, or upgrading.

 Payments are for adopting, implementing, upgrading or meaningful use of a certified EHR technology.
 Maximum Payment under the Medicaid Incentive Payment Program for eligible professionals is $63,750 over a period of 6 years.
 The first year payment cap is $21,250 with subsequent payments of $8,500.
 Eligible Professionals must begin participation by 2016 to receive full incentive payments as incentives are available through 2021.

 An exception is for pediatricians who do not meet the 30 percent patient volume threshold but meet the 20 percent threshold.
 Pediatricians with 20 percent threshold qualify for reduced payments of $14,167 for the first year and $5,667 for subsequent years not to exceed a total of $42,500 over six years.

 Eligible Professionals who qualify for both Medicare and Medicaid Incentive Programs